ksmin23/my-aws-cdk-examples/redshift-streaming-ingestion/from-kinesis/README.md

 ![redshift_streaming_ingestion_from_kinesis_data_streams](./redshift_streaming_from_kds.svg)

-This is a Amazon Redshift Streaming Ingestion from Kinesis Data Streams project for CDK development with Python.
+This is an Amazon Redshift Streaming Ingestion from Kinesis Data Streams project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.